AlphaHydrae/blog/source/_posts/2012-08-08-logwatch-how-to-add-a-service.markdown

 ## Log Rotation

-If you don’t want your logwatch reports to expand until you get bored of scrolling, you also need to rotate the log files.
+If you don’t want your logwatch reports to forever grow in size, you also need to rotate the log files.
 Logrotate will conveniently do that for you with this simple configuration.

 {% codeblock %}
 # /etc/logrotate.d/backup